-A Middle School Math Teacher in Detroit who loves Chuck E Cheese too much, Rohen Shah decided to dedicate himself to #MakeLearningFun after creating a few viral educational rap songs as MC SKULE.
+An “Educational Rapper” who loves Chuck E Cheese too much, Rohen Shah decided to dedicate himself to #MakeLearningFun after creating a few viral educational rap songs as MC SKULE.
 Prior experiences also include managing a national tutoring company (Far From Standard) and starting his own Ed Tech company (DiagKNOWstics).
+He has also taught middle school math in Detroit.
 Through SKULE.org he continues making more educational rap songs.
 He performs these songs along with IV Green at schools around the country, helping other teachers integrate music into their own classrooms.

 A “former class clown” who loves art and fashion, Amber Koch decided to dedicate herself to #MakeLearningFun after she realized she’s basically just a really tall kid being obsessed with unicorns and pizza.
 She loves to learn and has her Bachelor’s degree in Radiation Therapy.
 She also developed the I.V.
 Green character, aiming to help kids learn about environmental issues and science. (trivia: IV stands for “Inspirational Voice”).
 She leads SKULE.org’s Gifts that Lifts segment, and manages our social media.

 A social justice educator at the University of Michigan and Albus Dumbledore’s biggest fan, Ashley decided to dedicate herself to #MakeLearningFun to instill a love of learning in students before they reach college.
 She enjoys working with MC SKULE and the team to help kids of all backgrounds embrace learning as a lifelong passion and improve the world around them.
 Ashley coordinates public relations and outreach efforts for SKULE.org to help inspire as many kids, teachers, and community members as possible.